MikeReCode/Ticket_Handle_Copilot/README.md

 ![](img/2.png)

-If we press "y", the automation takes the person's email address from the ticket and go to the first database, makes the search and gets some information.
+If we press "y", the automation takes the person's email address from the ticket and go to the first database, perform the search and retreaves some account information.

 ![](img/6.png)